amdewitt/ChuShogiLite/README.md

 ## Embedding the applet in a web page

-To embed the applet in a webpage, simply embed the following code into the page's HTML:
+To embed the applet in a webpage, simply embed the following code into the page's HTML.
+Make sure JavaScript is enabled, or the applet will not run.

 __&lt;!-- Include files (Embed these once per page) --><br>
 &lt;link rel="stylesheet" href="chushogi-lite.css"><br>